tahomasan/fn-easy/README.md

 <img align="left" src="https://github.com/jakubroztocil/macos-fn-toggle/blob/master/Logo.png">

+NOTE: Ventura currently unsupported until I find time to update.
+Shortcut only works on Monterey.
+Advanced install works on previous versions of MacOS.

 `fn-easy` toggles the top row of keys on your Apple keyboard between controls for built-in Mac features and standard function keys, without having to access the Keyboard Pane in System Preferences.